Eva-Navarrete/refactor-tractor-fitlit-b/README.md

 2\.
 Learn fetch calls and how client-server interactions work 3\.
 Learn POST request
 4\.
 Learn to read others code and try to refactor
+5\.
+Improve the HTML and CSS to be accessible

 ## Features